NVIDIA/NeMo/README.rst

     --ulimit stack=67108864 \
     nvcr.io/nvidia/pytorch:$nv_pytorch_tag

-Next, install the dependencies.
+Next, you need to install the dependencies.

 Apex
 ~~~~

 NVIDIA Apex is required for LLM and MM domains.
 Although Apex is pre-installed in the NVIDIA PyTorch container, you may need to update it to a newer version.

-To install Apex, run the following code.
+To install Apex, run the following code:

 .. code-block:: bash